Positron emission tomography / computed tomography (PET / CT)

 Please allow plenty of time to get to the department as your radioactive tracer is specially ordered and scan times cannot normally be delayed.

-Here is a link to a video from Cancer Research UK, of what will happen when you have a PET/CT at Addenbrooke’s.
+Below is a video from Cancer Research UK, on what will happen when you have a PET / CT at Addenbrooke’s.
 Please note that you no longer have to get changed for the scan.

 Preparing for your scan

 - Have nothing to eat or drink (apart from water) for 6 hours prior to your appointment time.
 You should drink plenty of plain water and water ONLY; No squash, tea, coffee etc.